MarioDudjak/UnitConverter/README.md

 Input value for EditText is set to number decimal, and maximal number of lines is 1.
 Also, EditText has option actionDone to show OK button for finishing input without the need to press back button on device.

+Every .xml file for layout is written seperately for portrait and landscape layout.Every landscape .xml is in layout-land folder and it contains same elements like portrait layout (with same id for every element) only different dimensions.

 *Working with Spinner: